Alexandrov Ensemble: 1948 Berlin Peace Concert

 However the Berlin Peace Concert did not happen in isolation.
 It was part of a series of punishing yearly tours to war-torn areas.
 The main tour season during and just after World War II appears to have run from June to October – perhaps because the large troupe usually had to perform outdoors, to accommodate large audiences.
-The August 1948 Berlin concert occurred two-thirds of the way through a tour to (20 June to 18 July) Prague, Most, Brno, Devin, Bratislava, Moravská Ostrava, Žilina and Kosice in Czechoslovakia; then apparently without a break (18 July to 10 October) Dresden, Weimar, Magdeburg, Stendal, Schwerin, Potsdam, Berlin, Rathenow, Leipzig, Halle, Lane, Erfurt, Chemnitz, Frankfurt an der Oder and Schwarzenberg in Germany.
+The August 1948 Berlin concert occurred two-thirds of the way through a tour to (20 June to 18 July) Prague, Most, Brno, Bratislava, Ostrava, Žilina and Košice in Czechoslovakia; then apparently without a break (18 July to 10 October) Dresden, Weimar, Magdeburg, Stendal, Schwerin, Potsdam, Berlin, Rathenow, Leipzig, Halle, Lane, Erfurt, Chemnitz, Frankfurt an der Oder and Schwarzenberg in Germany.

-In 1990, the ensemble participated in Roger Waters' The Wall concert celebrating the fall of the Berlin Wall.
-They performed an anti-war song, Bring the Boys Back Home.

 After 1991

-In 1993, the ensemble became an item of pop culture by performing with the Finnish band Leningrad Cowboys in Helsinki, Finland where they performed on the Senate Square in front of 70,000 listeners, and in Berlin.
-In the German capital, the concert of the Leningrad Cowboys with the ensemble took place on the central Lustgarten and gave the former Red Army's farewell to Berlin and the whole Germany an optimistic overtone.
-The Finnish concert was made into a rockumentary Total Balalaika Show by film director Aki Kaurismäki.
-That year they also made a CD and played a concert with French singer Jean-Jacques Goldman.
-The ensemble and the Leningrad Cowboys performed "Sweet Home Alabama" at the 1994 MTV Video Music Awards.

 Today, the ensemble is led by Honoured Artist of Russia Vyacheslav Korobko, who has been leading it since 2003.

-Over the years, the ensemble has collaborated with many popular artists and producers including David Foster, Jean-Jacques Goldman and Steve Barakatt.

 Until 1969, the standard uniform for the ensemble choir, soloists and orchestra was the tunic and riding breeches.
 On 1 January 1970, this was changed to dress uniform, and there have been further variations to the dress uniform as used by the ensemble since 1970.

 Eurovision Song Contest 2009

-In 2009, The Aleksandrov Red Army Choir took part in the Eurovision Song Contest when the contest was hosted in Moscow as part of a collaboration during the First Semi Final, Featuring The Red Army Dance Ensemble, Moscow Military Music School, Gipsy Theatre Roman as they performed some known Russian folk songs as they get joined by 2003 Representatives t.A.T.u who performed "Not Gonna Get Us" as the final portion of the interval act.
+The choir were the interval act in the first semi-final of Eurovision Song Contest 2009 in Moscow, alongside t.A.T.u who performed "Not Gonna Get Us".

 2016 plane crash

 On 25 December 2016, a Russian Defence Ministry Tupolev Tu-154 carrying 64 members of the Alexandrov Ensemble Choir went down 1.5 km off the coast of Sochi, Russia while en route to Latakia, Syria for a Christmas celebration with the troops deployed at Khmeimim military base.
 The plane crashed with no survivors.
+Of the 92 passengers and crew on board, 64 were members of the Alexandrov Ensemble.